Dogs are honored members of our families, so we always want to include them in important life events, like weddings.

 What a great way to help dogs on their big day!

 7. There For You, Always

 Dogs are our lifelong friends, and they’re with us until the very end.
-Charlie the Labrador had been with his owner, Kelly O’Connell, for 14 years.
+Charlie the Labrador had been with his human, Kelly O’Connell, for 14 years.
 Shortly before her wedding, he was diagnosed with a brain tumor.

 Even though he was terminally ill, the pup held out for Kelly’s special day and even walked down the aisle.
 He wasn’t physically strong enough to walk back down the aisle after the ceremony, though, so one of the bridesmaids scooped up and carried all 80 pounds of Charlie the rest of the way.

 Charlie passed away a few days later, but he was there for his human on her important day.

 8. Wedding Crashers Welcome

 Marília and Matheus Pieroni from Brazil had their wedding in a tent on a rainy day, and an unexpected guest decided to come in out of the weather and enjoy the ceremony.